 What advice do you have for someone entering the field?

-Just like I said before, make sure you have a strong mathematical background, because data science is pretty math heavy.
-You can get around it by using different libraries, but I would try learning and implementing some of the basic algorithms by hand just so you have the basic understanding about how they work.
+Just like I said before, make sure you have a strong mathematical background because data science is pretty math-heavy.
+You can get around it by using different libraries, but I would try learning and implementing some of the basic algorithms by hand just so you have a basic understanding of how they work.
 There are lots of data sets online you can play with.
 I would also try one of these smaller data science competitions with Kaggle.
 You can either compete with others or download the data and do the analysis on your own and compare your results at a later time.
 This will let you know where you stand in terms of progress and also where you fit in the whole data science marketplace.
-Location also matters; the best place to kick of your career as a data scientist is in the Valley and San Francisco.
+The location also matters; the best place to kick off your career as a data scientist is in the Valley and San Francisco.
 However, there is also a big data science community online, and most major cities have data science Meetups.
 If there isn’t a data science group there’s an artificial intelligence group, which is a slightly different but similar field.

 We’re very grateful to Jason for his time and insight.
 You can follow Jason @jtoy.